JBlaschke/PybindGPU/README.md

 ## Move Data

 We provide a high-level and a low-level interface to data on the device.
-The high-level interface is inteded to be compatible with `numpy` and `PyCUDA`, it automatically allocates memory (and selects the correct low-level `DeviceArray_<dtype>`).
+The high-level interface is intended to be compatible with `numpy` and `PyCUDA`, it automatically allocates memory (and selects the correct low-level `DeviceArray_<dtype>`).